Last Updated on

 7. Prepare for the Unexpected

-Be ready for the moments when you don’t expect your baby’s diaper to leak, but it happens anyways.
+Be ready for the moments when you don’t expect your baby’s diaper to leak, but it happens anyway.
 Make sure to stock up on extra clothes and a diaper bag dispenser (which is used to collect and dispose of poop).
 Invest in baby wipes and overnight diapers and don’t forget to get inserts/booster pads to prepare for baby diaper leaks overnight.

 These are your answers to why baby diaper leaks happen and how to prevent them.
 If your baby’s diaper leaks every night, these tips will go a long way in helping you get sound sleep and make sure your baby naps comfortably and fuss-free.